Introduction

 Mistakes can have a domino effect on projects.
 They cause delays, cost overruns, and lower the quality of your work.
 These disruptions can affect overall performance.

-In 2023, 73% of data breaches occurred due to human error at work.
+In 2023, 73% of data breaches occurred due to human work errors.

 That’s a lot!
-Mistakes can hold back your organization and make it hard to achieve important targets.
+Mistakes can hold back your organization and make it difficult to achieve significant targets.

 4. Client relationships

-Mistakes in any aspect of your work can have a significant impact on your clients.
-When you make mistakes, it can make your clients trust you less and be less happy with your work, which is important for keeping long-term partnerships and creating more business opportunities.
+Mistakes in any aspect of your work can significantly impact your clients.
+Repeated mistakes can make your clients trust you less and be less happy with your work, which is essential for keeping long-term partnerships and creating more business opportunities.

 How to stop making mistakes at work?